 Dear Student Parent,

 Sending your son or daughter off to college can be an exciting and overwhelming time.
 It is a season full of emotion and growth for all.
 The Student Wellness team would like to provide you, the parent, with information that you will find helpful before you send your student off to college.
 We hope to equip you with resources and knowledge that you will find useful to instruct your student to use when and if the time arises.
-The SCST is comprised of the Dean of Student Wellness; Student Care Services (SCS); Wheaton College Counseling Center (WCCC); Student Health Services (SHS), Learning & Accessibility Services (LAS), Academic Advising, Graduate Student Life, the Chaplain's Office, and the Title IX and Equity Office.
+The Student Wellness team is comprised of the Dean of Student Wellness; Student Care Services (SCS); Wheaton College Counseling Center (WCCC); Student Health Services (SHS), Learning & Accessibility Services (LAS), Academic Advising, Graduate Student Life, the Chaplain's Office, and the Title IX and Equity Office.

-Students are given an enrollment confirmation form during their acceptance time that they can use to self disclose a disability, learning need or physical acute care issue.
-Students can request accommodations for a learning, mental health or physical disability through the Academic and Disability Services Office.
-Contact our Academic and Disability Services Director, Jennifer Nicodem for further assistance at 630.752.5674 or Jennifer.email@example.com.
+Students are given an enrollment confirmation form during their acceptance time that they can use to self-disclose a disability, learning need or physical acute care issue.
+Students can request accommodations for a learning, mental health or physical disability through the Learning and Accessibility Services Office.
+Contact our Learning and Accessibility Services Director, Melissa Norton, for further assistance at 630.752.5674 or contact Melissa Norton by email.

 When a student reaches the age of 18 years, the federal government views them as an adult for most medical and psychological services.
 SHS and the Counseling Center must adhere to these federal and state laws of privacy and disclosure of information.
 This is a difficult hurdle for you as a parent as you are usually the ones paying the bills and believe that you should have access to this information.
 Information regarding attendance, care, and billing can only be released to parents if a student signs a privacy release of information form.

-The Director of Student Care assists students in coordinating and organizing care that may require numerous offices or community services to be involved.
+The Director of Student Care Services (SCS) assists students in coordinating and organizing care and support that may require numerous offices or community services to be involved.
 SCS provides relevant resources on campus and the community that can assist your student with their care.
-Your student should call the Director for an appointment.
+Your student should call the Director for an appointment at 630.752.5022.
 The Director will guide your student and will partner with them to develop a care plan to care for themselves well.

 We believe that it is essential for students to be protected against high medical costs caused by illnesses, injuries and chronic health issues.
 The College strongly recommends students and families to participate in a comprehensive health plan that offers coverage similar to these guidelines.